-An even greater problem is that the map also had to predate the uplift of the Nevada-Utah-Wyoming area that followed the end of the latest continental drift event in North America. (see Wikipedia, Farallon plate) According to continental drift theory, when the continents spread apart, the North America continental plate was pushed over the Pacific oceanic plate, which was forced down into the mantle of the earth.
-The lighter minerals floated up against the bottom of North America, under the Nevada-Utah-Wyoming area.
-This area was lifted up from sea level (at least in Nevada, where the map shows where the sea encroached) to over 7,000 feet elevation in central Nevada, and similarly across all three states.
+An even greater problem is that the map also had to predate the uplift of the Nevada-Utah-Wyoming-Colorado area that followed the end of the latest continental drift event in North America. (see Wikipedia, Farallon plate) According to continental drift theory, when the continents were spread apart, the North America continental plate was pushed over the Pacific oceanic plate, which was forced down into the mantle of the earth.
+The lighter minerals floated up against the bottom of North America, under the Nevada-Utah-Wyoming-Colorado area.
+This area was lifted up from sea level (at least in Nevada, where the map shows where the sea encroached) to over 7,000 feet elevation in central Nevada, and similarly across all these states.
 The routes of rivers changed.
 The Rio Grande, shown on the Vingboons map as the Rio de Norte, which used to flow into the Gulf of California, was forced to flow to the Gulf of Mexico.
 The map places a geologically recent date on continental uplift, the uplift having happened after the map was made, putting it within the historical presence of humans on earth.
 Geologists date the North American continental drift event to the Jurassic period, 200,000,000 to 150,000,000 years ago.
 How will Science deal with the loss of 150,000,000 years?
 Since it requires abandoning a well entrenched worldview, it is most likely that the vast majority of academia will simply ignore this study and its implications.